research-software-directory/research-software-directory/README.md

    * In the right-hand panel, select the `Tags` tab
    * Add a tag `domain` or `escience`
 5. After adding you items, synchronize with the Zotero server again.

+#### About names
+Please check if the names are entered correctly.
+We are using the `firstname`, `lastname` format, where each is in its own input field.
+You can switch between signle and two field entry by pressing the small button next to the names.
+Prefixes (`de`, `van der`, etc.) should be included in the lastname so for `Jan de Groot` use lastname `de Groot`.

 #### About dates
 Please refrain from using date ranges (eg. no `4-5th december 2013`), and just use a single date (the first day of the range).